StinaAxelsson/project2/README.md

   * a great way to pass some time.
   * to visit this site and feel satisfied with the way it is structured.
   * a site that I can use on my phone, laptop or PC and it works and look good.
+  * somewhere to interact with the developer if something is wrong or just want to know or see more.
 ## Project goals

 ## User Stories